ibm-cloud-docs/containers/ha-dr.md

 ### How {{site.data.keyword.IBM_notm}} recovers from failures
 {: #ibm-zone-failure}

-In the event of a zone or regional failure, IBM is responsible for the recovery of  components.
+If there is a zone or regional failure, IBM is responsible for the recovery of  components.
 IBM will attempt to restore the cluster in the same region based on the last state in internal persistent storage.
 IBM updates and recovers operational components within the cluster, such as the Ingress application load balancer and file storage plug-in.

 IBM also provides the ability to integrate with other IBM Cloud services such as storage providers so that data can be backed up and restored.
 It is your responsibility to implement these integrations.